catseye/Chrysoberyl/article/Retrocomputing.md

 **[Bubble Escape][]** is a video game written for the Commodore 64 where the player must guide a bubble through a multi-screen maze.
-It was originally designed and implemented in [Commodore BASIC 2.0][] in the mid-80's, and rewritten in 6502 assembly language ([Ophis Assembler][]) in the late 00's.
-The assembly version was pared down so that (crunched) it fit into 2K, christened "Bubble Escape 2K", and submitted to the [Mini Game Compo 2009][] where it won first place in its class.
+It was originally designed and implemented in [Commodore BASIC 2.0][] in the mid-80's, and rewritten in the 6502 assembly language [Ophis Assembler][] in the late 00's.
+The assembly version was pared down and crunched so that it fit into 2 kilobytes, christened "Bubble Escape 2K", and submitted to the [Mini Game Compo 2009][] where it won first place in its class.

 #### DiskSumo